Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_as_view.md

 ### Bar chart

-A bar chart easily relate a *categorical explanatory variable* to a *quantitative response variable*, as in the example below, which shows the number of volumes (the quantitative response variable) for each text type (the categorical explanatory variable) in a hypothetical collection):
+A bar chart easily relates a *categorical explanatory variable* to a *quantitative response variable*, as in the example below, which shows the number of volumes (the quantitative response variable) for each text type (the categorical explanatory variable) in a hypothetical collection:

 <img src="Images/volumesincollbar.png" alt="[Bar graph]"/>